awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

 + An AWS Identity and Access Management \(IAM\) user with administrator permissions\.
 + A Windows, Mac, or Unix\-like development computer with an internet connection\.
 + A device with a Linux operating system and an internet connection to the same network as your development computer\.
 We recommend that you use a Raspberry Pi with [Raspberry Pi OS](https://www.raspberrypi.org/downloads/) \(previously called Raspbian\)\.
 + AWS CLI installed and configured with credentials on your development computer and on your device\.
-For more information, see [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)\.
+For more information, see [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)\.
   + Minimum AWS CLI V1 version: v1\.18\.197
   + Minimum AWS CLI V2 version: v2\.1\.11
 + [Python](https://www.python.org/downloads/) 3\.5 or later installed on the device\.